Vim Motions includes several convenience features that improve the day-to-day Vim experience in Obsidian.

 Settings hot-reload

 All feature toggles and vim engine settings take effect immediately when changed — no Obsidian restart required.
-This includes clipboard, tabstop, shiftwidth, expandtab, insertmodeescape, insertmodeescapetimeout, and textwidth.
+This includes clipboard, tabstop, shiftwidth, expandtab, pcre, insertmodeescape, insertmodeescapetimeout, operatorshadowtimeout, and textwidth.
+All nine settings also persist across restarts — the plugin syncs saved values to the vim engine on every plugin load.

 See known-limitations > UI & display for known display-related limitations and known-limitations > Vimrc for vimrc timing issues.